Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 </details>

-I knew the significance of what having a good night of sleep gives you, however I still did not understand that it _did_ apply to me as well.
-I had a bunch of habits that enabled sleep deprivation, and was doing nothing about it.
+I knew the significance of what having a good night of sleep gives you, however it was still not understood that _also_ applied to me as well.
+I possessed many habits that exacerbated sleep deprivation and was doing nothing about it.

 The lie that I told myself was, "I am strong-willed, therefore I have habits.
 Because my habits are hurting me, I can change my habits."
-It was not until I reached a really tough point in my life, that the previous statement was **the biggest lie**, I ever told myself.
+It was not until reaching a really tough point in my life, that the previous statement was worded such that _it was a lie_.

-Over the years of my self-improvement journey, have had one goal I held sacred, "Though shalt not lie to thyself."
+Over the years of my self-improvement journey, there was one goal to be held sacred, "Though shalt not lie to thyself."
-Lying is only good for attempting to impress others, and it _does not_ help get one stronger.
-Just because you might be impressed, does not change the fact that I did not or could not do it.
+Lying is only good in attempts to impress/persuade others, and it _does not_ help get one stronger.
+Just because you might be impressed, does not change the fact that I am not capable of doing it.

-The one of the most prevalent places where this come into play is: athleticism.
+The one of prevalent places where this come into play is: athleticism.
 You can lie to yourself about being capable, but that does not make you stronger.
-Sure, I could through around a heavy weight and pretend like I am strong, but that just makes me prone to injury and empty on the inside.
+Sure, I also could throw around a heavy weight and pretend like I am strong.
+However, that just makes me prone to injury and feeling empty on the inside.
 What is the point of doing something, just to impress other people?
 I am the one that has to live with myself at the end of the day.
 I am the one that has to give my life meaning, I have to fight my battles.
 Just because other people think that I am cool, does not solve my problems.
 Sure it might help, but in the end, I am the one that has to put up with my hardships.
 Yes, others can support me, but I am the one that has to pull myself out of the hole.

-Overtime, I have learned that it is the actions that we take when we feel the worst, that defines what we are capable of accomplishing.
+Overtime, I have learned that the actions that are taken when I feel the worst defines the limits of what I am capable of accomplishing in the future.
 I cannot achieve self actualization by building on un-truths, because lies do not help when you feel like crap and want to give up.
 What I am trying to get as is, I do not want to lie to myself.

 # Breaking the Habits

+### Getting to Sleep on Time

-The wave of realization that washed over me when I realized that the lie I had been telling myself, was just a slightly mis-worded statement.
+The wave of realization washed over me when I realized that the lie I had been telling myself was just slightly mis-worded.
+All the correct words where present, just in the wrong order.
 Instead of, "I am strong-willed, therefore I have habits, and because my habits are hurting me, I can change my habits."
 What it actually was "I am strong-willed, because I have habits.
 My current habits are hurting me, I can use my habits to change myself."
-I only realized this when I went through a spout of an existential crisis.
-The fact nothing really mattered, and there was no real point in doing anything started to feel really heavy.
-My current life philosophy, is that there is no point in life, so that means there is no reason to not make the most out of it.
-The only meaning in life is what you give it.
-Therefore, when things start to feel pointless, I can just dig into the things that I gave meaning before and just wade through hollowness.
+This was realized only after I went through a spout of an existential crisis.
+The fact nothing really mattered, and there was no real point in doing anything began to make me hollow.
+Granted, my current life philosophy, is that there is no point in life, so that means there is no reason to not make the most out of it.
+The only meaning in life is what I give it.
+Therefore, when things start to feel pointless, I can just dig into the things that I gave meaning before, and just wade through hollowness.
 It is because I have such strong habits, that I am able to be resilient.
 I have normally exited the bouts stronger than before and knowing myself better.

-By this time in my life, I have acquired many habits, and I have broken many habits.
+By this time in my life, I have acquired and broken many habits.
 However, nothing that I was doing was working on helping me sleep a bit better.
 Everything become _super_ interesting right around the time I should be going to sleep.
-The most common thing that I would tell myself is, "I bust my behind all day, I deserve 20 extra minutes or another episode."
+The most common thing that I would tell myself is, "I bust my back all day, I deserve 20 extra minutes of videos or another episode."
 However, that would keep happening, and I would find myself putting the phone down at 21:30.

-So the first thing that I would attempt to do, is set an alarm that tells me to put down the phone and start to get ready for bed.
-An important factor that I learned was I needed to respect this alarm to go to sleep like I do the waking up alarm.
-I have never had a problem waking up, fact I am almost always ready to go the moment the alarm goes off.
-Which is another habit that needed to be broken.
-However, I did not get the shutdown alarm the same respect, therefore I started to ignore it and slipped back into the habit.
+Therefore, the first thing that I would attempt to do, is set an alarm that tells me to put down the phone and start to get ready for bed.
+An important factor that I learned after the fact was: I needed to respect this alarm to go to sleep like I do the waking up alarm.
+Waking up in the morning was never a problem, in-fact I am almost always ready to go the moment the alarm goes off.
+Which is another habit that needed to be controlled carefully.
+As you may have guessed, that shutdown alarm did not get the same respect as the wakup alarm.
+Eventually it started to be ignored causing a slip back into sleep deprivation habit.

-Nothing that I was doing at the time would get me to respect the alarm, because I needed more time to relax.
-I kept thinking to myself, "I have an entire hour to wind down and get to sleep, I can get this to work."
-As time passed, it was clear that I needed to do something that I _really_ did not want to do.
-I had to sacrifice my precious time, devoted to work, to getting to sleep.
-Before I implemented my drastic change, I used to have 20 hours of dedicated focus time to accomplishing tasks during the weekday.
+The was nothing, at the time, that would get me to respect the alarm.
+I always felt like there needed to be more time to relax.
+The thought of, "I have an entire hour to wind down and get to sleep, I can get this to work" did not help either.
+As time passed, it was clear that something, _I really did not want to do_, needed to be done.
+That action was to sacrifice the precious time, devoted to work, to enable more sleep.
+Before I implemented my _drastic_ change, I used to have 20 hours of dedicated focus time to accomplishing tasks during the weekday.
 This was the time between, sleeping, working out, overhead activities, and my day job.
 I held onto those hours because that was the time I would be building myself up.
 Those 2 hours before and after work is where my goals where being achieved.
 Changing that to 17.5 hours felt like a betrayal to my goals.
 The part of me that is driving my goal to becoming amazing, was strongly against that.
 It also just so happens that part of me is also very loud and holds the majority of control.

-However, the part of me that realizes I am short-changing all of my current efforts, by not getting enough sleep eventually won over.
+However, part of me that realizes I am short-changing all of my current efforts, by not getting enough sleep.
+Getting more rest eventually won over.
 Instead of stopping the presses at 19:00, the new closing time is now 18:30.
 Starting this felt like it went against everything I had been doing all these years.
-I have even been spending my money on outsourcing work, like getting groceries, so I could have more time to advance my goals.
-I acknowledge all the negative thoughts that came up, and moved on with my life.
-Since I could not overcome this by shear will-power, I needed to sacrifice the very thing that was causing me degrade.
+I have even been spending my money on outsourcing work, like getting groceries, so I could dedicate even more time to advance my goals.
+All of these negative thoughts directed towards change where acknowledge.
+This enabled me to move on with my life and take the steps in the right direction.
+Since I could not overcome this by will-power alone, I needed to sacrifice part the very thing I held dear and was causing me degrade.

 This gave me the respect I needed for my shutdown alarm.
-What was the point of giving up my precious time, so that I could sleep more, if I was not taking the action to get to sleep sooner?
-Having overcome that habit that lead to a poor sleep cycle, it was time to tackle the next habits.
+What was the point of giving up my precious time, if I was not taking the action to get to sleep sooner?
+Having overcome one of the habits that lead to a poor sleep cycle, it was time to tackle the next ones.

+### Respecting the Magic Brick

 **The smartphone** is amazing an amazing tool to ruin any good night of sleep.
 I would browse the phone in bed and leave it charging right next to me overnight.
 Every book that I had read about getting to sleep, stated that they put the